Detailed content of our market study

 • Cooked hams

-• Culinary aids (bacon, diced ham)
+• Culinary aids (lardons, diced ham)

 • Terrines, pâtés and rillettes